 What foods are they in?

-You are able to get good sources of prebiotics, mainly in fruits and vegetables.
+You are able to get good sources of daily prebiotics, mainly in fruits and vegetables.
 These give you soluble fibre – inulin, pectin, beta-glucan; natural sugars – fructooligosaccharide, galactooligosaccharide, oligosaccharide.
 These are the compounds which ferment in your gut, producing the SCFA’s; these are your cell’s and gut microflora’s ‘fuel’.

 The best sources of these compounds are found in